Documentation

 The app-layer

-• registry — a mesh-only OCI registry (Zot behind a Rust wrapper) on [ula]:5000, gated by tabbify auth, per-tenant namespaces.
+• registry — a mesh-only OCI registry (Zot behind a Rust wrapper), gated by tabbify auth, per-tenant namespaces.
+Built images land here, addressable only over the mesh.

-• supervisor + runnersupervisord is pure control plane; it spawns one detached tabbify-runner per app on [app_ula]:8730 and re-adopts living runners after a crash.
+• supervisor + runner — a supervisor is a universal node that both builds and runs apps (capability tags: builder, firecracker).
+Its control plane spawns one detached tabbify-runner per app on [app_ula]:8730 and re-adopts living runners after a crash.

 • mesh — a userspace WireGuard overlay; every app gets a deterministic IPv6 fd5a:1f02:<blake3(uuid)>::1.